osmarluz/secret-santa/README.md

 ### 2. Create the database on the container

-`docker-compose run website bundle exec rails db:create`
+`docker-compose run --rm app bundle exec rails db:create`

 ### 3. Run the database migrations on the container

-`docker-compose run website bundle exec rails db:migrate`
+`docker-compose run --rm app bundle exec rails db:migrate`

 ### 4. Start the containers